The Genesis Flood: Reception

 Several dozen Christian magazines reviewed the book and generally praised its defense of the scriptural account of the Flood, although few seemed to understand that accepting Whitcomb and Morris meant rejecting the day-age and gap theories.
 Christianity Today, the most important evangelical magazine of the period, published a tepid review that did not address issues raised by the book but instead criticized the authors for using secondary sources and taking arguments out of context.
-The American Scientific Affiliation featured two hostile reviews, and in 1969, the ASA Journal published a highly critical commentary by J. R. van der Fliert, a Dutch Reformed geologist at the Free University of Amsterdam, who called Whitcomb and Morris "pseudo-scientific" pretenders.
+The American Scientific Affiliation featured two hostile reviews, and in 1969, the ASA Journal published a highly critical commentary by J. R. van de Fliert, a Dutch Reformed geologist at the Free University of Amsterdam, who called Whitcomb and Morris "pseudo-scientific" pretenders.
 "To ensure that no readers missed his point," the journal "ran boldfaced sidebars by evangelical geologists applauding van de Fliert's bare-knuckled approach."

-Outside fundamentalist circles The Genesis Flood created "hardly a ripple of recognition."
+Outside fundamentalist circles The Genesis Flood created "hardly a ripple of recognition".
 Its release went unnoted by professional geology journals and periodicals covered by Book Review Digest.
 In a talk given to the large Houston Geological Society, Morris received a whimsical introduction by the president that fell well short of praise for his work.
-His call for questions at the conclusion of his talk produced none; one member said the audience was "too stunned to speak."
+His call for questions at the conclusion of his talk produced none; one member said the audience was "too stunned to speak".